-The overall AA Screening for the Plan identified 16 European Sites with pathway receptors for potential effects arising from the implementation of the Plan.
+The AA Screening identified 16 European Sites with pathway receptors for potential effects arising from the implementation of the Plan.
 Appendix I characterises each of the qualifying features of the 16 European Sites brought forward from Stage 1 in context of each of the sites' vulnerabilities.
-Each of these site characterisations were taken from the NPWS website20.
+Each of these site characterisations were taken from the NPWS website15.

-Mitigating Potential 4.3 Identifying, Characterising and Significant Effects
+4.3 Identifying and Characterising Potential Significant Effects16

-The following parameters can be used when characterising impacts21:
+The following parameters can be used when characterising impacts17:

 Direct and Indirect Impacts - An impact can be caused either as a direct or as an indirect consequence of a Plan/Project.

 Magnitude - Magnitude measures the size of an impact, which is described as high, medium, low, very low or negligible.